-The Lark Mid-Career Fellowship is a two-year residency program for a playwright who has demonstrated excellence through a professional career and requires space, time and resources to sustain that career and reinvigorate artistic purpose.
-The Mid-Career Fellowship includes significant artistic resources, financial support, production and industry advocacy, travel and networking opportunities and a variety of programmatic and staff support mechanisms that allow the Fellow greater flexibility to write, think, imagine, research, plan and create.
+The Mid-Career Fellowship is a two-year residency program for a playwright who has demonstrated excellence through a professional career and requires space, time, and resources to sustain that career, and reinvigorate their artistic purpose.
+The Mid-Career Fellowship includes significant artistic resources, financial support, production and industry advocacy, travel and networking opportunities, and a variety of programmatic and staff support mechanisms that allow the Fellow greater flexibility to write, think, imagine, research, plan, and create.

 The Selection Process